CrowdStrike/gcp-vm-manager-os-policy/README.md

 # cs-policy

-A helper tool for deploying CrowdStrike OS Poilcies to GCP Zones.
+A helper tool for deploying CrowdStrike OS Policies to GCP Zones.
 This tool automates many of the manual steps required to create & deploy OS Policies to GCP VMs.

 The tool does the following: